gvwilson/sensibleadventures/princess-bear/princess-bear.md

 collectors along down Trumpet Street, but that's all."*

 *"Thank you."
-The crow bobbed its head and took wing again, fluttering from building to building as the troll and the horse picked their way through the alley to a run-down warehouse on the banks of the Trout.*
+The crow bobbed its head and took wing again, fluttering from building to building as the troll led horse way through the alley to a run-down warehouse on the banks of the Trout.*

-*The carefully-oiled hinges of the warehouse's door made no more sound than the window latch had.
+*The freshly-oiled hinges of the warehouse's door made no more sound than the window latch had.
 Inside, a cheap dayglass lantern cast just enough reddish-orange light to reveal a pair of raccoons and---*